Sucharita0001/SpringSecurity/README.md

 Role based authentication is enabled.
 Also, authority based authentication part is commented out in the code.
 Event listeners are added to print logs for successful/failed authentication & authorization.
 JWT token based authentication enabled, and it generates token on endpoint **/apiLogin** with proper email and password.
 Method level filters are also in use.
+Role hierarchy is used now.

 > ## Endpoints
 > > ### Application base URL